wagner-group/reap-benchmark/README.md

 - `enhancement`: Minor documentation or readability improvement.
   - Change interpolation (`interp`) type to `Enum` instead of `str`.
 - `feature`: New features that would benefit future attack and defense experiments.

+There are signs that may appear in an image but do not have an annotation.
+There are multiple reasons this happens:

+1. The sign do not belong to one of the 11 non-background classes.
+Most of the signs fall into this category, but there could be some that result from a mistake made by the classifier we trained.
+2. The sign is not labeled in the Mapillary Vistas dataset.
+If the sign is not labeled, our annotation script will not even know it exists.
+3. The sign is too small, and so it are filtered out before our annotation process since its transformation parameters would be unreliable.
+This type of signs likely has to be manually annotated with extra care.

+All of these can be fixed by adding or modifying an entry in `reap_annotations.csv`, but case 2 also requires adding the missing segmentation label to Mapillary Vistas labels.

 ## License